 Lead Tracking CRMs

-There are hundreds of CRMs on the market from general purpose to industry-specific to task or feature focused.
+There are hundreds of lead generation platforms and lead tracking CRMs on the market from general purpose to industry-specific to task or feature focused.
 Lead tracking CRMs have a special emphasis on managing and tracking leads throughout the sales lifecycle.
 For an in-depth look into the best lead management software options, see our article on the six best lead management CRMs here.

 Below are a few lead tracking CRMs you should consider: